 - ½ cup white wine

 - 3 teaspoons Better than Bouillon (fish or lobster base)

 - 1 pound shrimp (can be fresh or frozen)

-- 1 medium tomato (chopped)
+- 1 medium tomato, chopped

 - ¼ cup half & half

 - ¼ cup grated Parmesan cheese

-- 2 tablespoons chopped scallions (optional)
+- 2 tablespoons chopped chives (optional)

 - Add the seafood (OK if it is still frozen) and mix.